2009 World Series

 Cliff Lee pitched a complete game in the Phillies' Game 1 victory, allowing only one unearned run, while Chase Utley hit two home runs.
 In Game 2, solo home runs by Mark Teixeira and Hideki Matsui helped the Yankees win by a score of 3–1.
 After a rain delayed start, Game 3 featured more offense, with a combined six home runs and thirteen total runs en route to a Yankee victory.
 The Yankees won Game 4 by scoring the decisive three runs in the ninth inning after an alert base running play by Johnny Damon.
 The Phillies avoided elimination with a win in Game 5, aided by Utley's second two–home run game of the series.
 The Yankees secured their World Series championship with a Game 6 victory in which Matsui hit his third home run of the series.
 He was named Most Valuable Player (MVP) of the series, making him the first Japanese-born player and the first full-time designated hitter to win the award.
 Matsui was the series' MVP despite starting only the three games that were played at Yankee Stadium, since the designated hitter position was not used in NL ballparks at the time.

 Several records were tied, extended, or broken during this World Series, including team championships (Yankees with 27), career postseason wins (Andy Pettitte with 18), career World Series saves (Mariano Rivera with 11), home runs in a World Series (Utley with five), strikeouts by a hitter in a World Series (Ryan Howard with 13), and runs batted in in a single World Series game (Matsui with six).

+As of 2026, this remains the Yankees' last World Series championship.
+They made it to the World Series 15 years later, but were defeated in five games by the Los Angeles Dodgers.

 Teams

+This was the seventh New York–Pennsylvania matchup in the World Series (1905, 1911, 1913, 1927, 1950, 1960).
+This was also the fifth meeting between teams from Philadelphia and New York City for a major professional sports championship, which previously occurred in four World Series (1905, 1911, 1913, 1950).